For the new Greenlight Grants, see throughout below—but especially "Grants" and "Greenlight Grants" below.

 When is the next deadline?

-FIRE is now accepting applications by rolling deadline only.
+Except for Greenlight Grants, which have a deadline of April 27, 2026, FIRE accepts applications by rolling deadline.
 For details and directions, please visit Guidelines and Application.

 When will I know if I am selected?

 To apply, you would first visit Guidelines and Application to submit an inquiry for a FIRE Consultancy.
 We aim to respond to inquiries within two weeks.
-If your inquiry is accepted for the consultancy, you would be invited to apply, which involves additional vetting.
-If selected, you would be eligible for a Virtual Newsroom.
+If your inquiry is accepted for the Consultancy, you would be invited to apply, which involves additional vetting.
+If selected, you would be eligible for a Virtual Newsroom—which comes with a standard grant, or the larger new Greenlight Grants.

 What if I have a more immediate reporting need?